Iglesias, Sardinia

+Iglesias ([iˈɡlɛːzjas], [iˈɡlezjas]; from [iˈɣlesjas]; Igrèsias) is a town and municipality, as well as the co-capital (along with Carbonia) of the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy.
+As of 2025, with a population of 24,634, it is also the 2nd-largest town in the province and the 11th-largest in Sardinia.

-Under Spanish control Iglesias was one of the most important royal cities on Sardinia, and it is the seat of the Roman Catholic Diocese of Iglesias.
+Under Aragonese and Spanish control Iglesias was one of the most important royal cities on Sardinia (which depended directly on the king), and it is the seat of the Roman Catholic Diocese of Iglesias.
 At an elevation of 190 m in the hills of southwestern Sardinia, it was the centre of a mining district from which lead, zinc, and silver were extracted.
 Iglesias was also a centre for the distillation of sulfuric acid.

 History

 Prehistory and ancient history

 The area around present-day Iglesias was inhabited in prehistory, with the oldest traces of human settlement dating to the Neolithic.
 The fourth-millennium-BC domus de Janas, attributed to the Ozieri culture, were discovered in the mountainous region of San Benedetto.
 Other pre-Nuragic finds attributed to the Monte Claro, Bell Beaker and Bonnanaro cultures were discovered in nearby caves, followed by evidence of a Nuragic, Punic and Roman presence.
 Ancient Roman sources record a city known as Metalla, perhaps located along Iglesias' border with Fluminimaggiore.